Signs Your Great Dane is Spoiled

 - Setting up a consistent daily routine

-Remember – a well-adjusted Great Dane should be capable of entertaining themselves and handling short periods of separation without distress.
-Your attention should be a wonderful bonus, not a constant necessity for their emotional stability.
+Remember—a well-adjusted Great Dane should be capable of entertaining itself and handling short periods of separation without distress.
+Your attention should be a wonderful bonus, not a constant necessity for its emotional stability.

 4. Refusal to Obey Commands

-I’ve noticed a common pattern among spoiled Great Danes – they tend to develop selective hearing when it comes to commands.
-My own gentle giant used to pretend he couldn’t hear me calling him inside from the yard, yet would come running at lightning speed at the mere whisper of “treat.”
+I’ve noticed a typical pattern among spoiled Great Danes—they tend to develop selective hearing regarding commands.
+My gentle giant used to pretend he couldn’t hear me calling him inside from the yard, yet he would come running at lightning speed at the mere whisper of “treat.”

 This stubborn behavior stems from several key factors: